 AskMDGet free, personalized advice on medical symptoms

-The number of women who die from cervical cancer each year in the U.S.
+The number of women who are estimated to die from cervical cancer in 2014.

 Cervical Cancer Q&As

 Human papillomavirus (HPV) vaccines protect against the types of HPV that most commonly cause cervical cancer.
 Two HPV vaccines are licensed by the U.S. Food and Drug Administration and recommended . . .

 - Q Why should I be concerned about cervical cancer?

 - Q What increases my risk of cervical cancer?

 - Q What can be done to reduce the risk for cervical cancer?

 - Q What should I expect after a Pap test for cervical cancer?

 - Q How does cervical cancer affect the body?